mcburton/writing/annotatedbib.markdown

 1. Steele, Colin.
 2008.
 "Scholarly Monograph Publishing in the 21st Century: The Future More Than Ever Should Be an Open Book."
 Journal of Electronic Publishing 11(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0011.201).
+	- this is heavily focused on open access
+	- "The British Academy was greatly concerned in 2005 about the impact of such trends and decline of the scholarly monograph:
+	In the 1960s and 1970s, far fewer monographs were published than now, with routine global sales of 1500 or more.
+But these sales levels were not sustained, and a declining sales step-curve has been evident throughout the past quarter century, with a vicious circle of declining sales driving higher prices driving declining sales.
+Individual publishers have responded by issuing more and more individual titles, but with lower expectations of each.
+Global sales can now be as low as 250 or 300 in some fields.
+At some point in the 1990s, the UK academy ceased to be a self-sustaining monographic community: the subjects that have survived and/or thrived in this context have been those (like economics or linguistics or classics) with international appeal.
+(British Academy 2005)"
+	- "In 2004 Blaise Cronin and Kathyrn La Barre surveyed major US universities and found that a scholarly monograph was still an essential prerequisite for promotion and tenure in those universities and highlighted the need for new measures of scholarly evaluation, other than simply the monograph publication itself.
+(Cronin and La Barre, 2004)"
+	- "The Modern Language Association of America has regularly outlined its concerns on the scholarly monograph crisis and the need for new metrics to demonstrate scholarly value.
+(Modern Language Association 2006) “the vast majority of doctoral students in the social sciences and humanities will never see their theses published in traditional monographic form by university presses.”
+	- "One of the major issues for getting E-press monographs accepted is faculty conservatism, for example, in terms of the use of print books for review purposes and the belief that electronic content is somehow less prestigious than its print equivalent.
+The restructuring by Columbia University Press of its Gutenberg-e monographs to open access has highlighted some of the structural issues in regard to faculty perceptions.
+(Howard 2008)"
+	- good point about how the importance of the monograph is lost onSTM folks.
+"The early 2008 correspondence on the Liblicense and American Scientist email discussion lists have reflected a view by some correspondents that open access monographs are not part of the open access debate.
+Such comments typically come from those with an STM background who seem unaware of the importance of the book in the social sciences and humanities and the problems of the last two decades.
+The open access debate is about all disciplines and all scholarly publishing, not simply STM articles, and needs to be linked into university-wide missions of disseminating knowledge.
+(Thatcher 2007)"
+	- "Cathrine Harboe-Ree, the librarian of Monash University, has provided an overview of the philosophies in the establishment of these e-presses.
+(Harboe-Ree 2007) This is not to say that librarians see themselves as publishers, nor to decry the difficulties that university presses face, but the library, in scholarly communication terms, is well placed to facilitate a wider distribution of university research."
+The library is becoming, it seems, an institutional umbrella that can provide cover for the changes occuring in scholarly publishing and scholarly communication.
+It seems that better understanding how these libraries are functioning as "trading zones"  (porter) or as "safe" fudging space (in the EM sense of the term) that allow radically transformitive practice to be enacted without being held back by traditional structures of accountability.
+Libraries and librarians, have been at the head of these technological catalyzed transformations for several decades. (recall dan klyn's anectote about how when people needed web-pages they turned to librarians.)
+Librarians and libraries are _incubators_.
+	- "Sydney University Press (SUP), which was re-established by Sydney University in 2003 under library management, places the press within a wider perspective of e-scholarship in order to address the challenges of scholarly publication in the networked environment.
+SUP has a “hybrid production and philosophical approach to scholarly publishing ... expressed in terms of delivering both digital and print (on demand) content as appropriate, and a mix of open and paid delivery of publications”.
+(Coleman 2008)" Seems like a similar move to UofM with the formation of MPublishing.
+	- How many universities have migrated their presses into their libraries?
+How does institutional innovation transform the practices of publishing?
+Why was this necessary for the formation of the epress?
+	- evaluating monographs via citation metrics is difficult "The assessment of research excellence through books, a key issue in the humanities and social sciences, is a neglected topic.
+In the monograph context the assessment of citations through databases such as Thomson's Web of Science is not a quick exercise due to the lack of automated source material. " and "books are typically not available electronically for citation purposes, and so must be searched manually for references.
+(Butler and Visser 2006)"

 1. Summerfield, M., C. Mandel, and P. Kantor.
 1999.
 The Online Books Evaluation Project, Columbia University; Final Report.
 (Still looking for URL)
 1. Wicht, Lynn Silipigni Connaway and Heather L. 2007.
 "What Happened to the E-book Revolution? : The Gradual Integration of E-books into Academic Libraries."
 Journal of Electronic Publishing 10(3).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0010.302).
 	- review of e-book lit from 2000-2007.
 Try to explain the slow adoption of ebooks & some of the issues related to ebooks online